 Instructions

-• Using a stand mixer, or a medium-sized mixing bowl and a handheld mixer on medium-high speed, cream together the cream cheese and sour cream for 2 minutes.
+- Using a stand mixer, or a medium bowl with a handheld mixer on medium-high speed, beat together the cream cheese and sour cream for 2 minutes until smooth.

-• Keeping the mixer speed on medium-high, add the vanilla extract and granulated sugar.
-Blend for an additional 30 seconds until the mixture is smooth.
+- With the mixer still on medium-high speed, add the vanilla extract and granulated sugar, then continue mixing for about 30 seconds until fully combined and creamy.

-• In a large mixing bowl, toss together the green and red seedless grapes to evenly mix the grapes together.
+- In a large mixing bowl, combine the green and red seedless grapes and gently toss them together so they are evenly distributed.

-• Using a large wooden spoon or a silicone spatula, pour the cream cheese mixture over the top of the grapes.
-Stir the grapes and cream cheese mixture to coat the grapes thoroughly.
+- Using a large wooden spoon or silicone spatula, spoon the cream cheese mixture over the grapes and stir until all of the grapes are evenly coated.

-• Tightly cover the grape salad and place it in the refrigerator for at least 30 minutes.
+- Cover the grape salad tightly and refrigerate it for at least 30 minutes before serving.

-• Just before serving, remove the grape salad from the refrigerator and evenly sprinkle the salad with brown sugar and chopped pecans.
+- Just before serving, remove the salad from the refrigerator and evenly sprinkle the top with brown sugar and chopped pecans.

 Notes

-TIP: If you are making this salad for younger kids, you can cut the whole grapes into smaller, bite-sized pieces.
+- If you are serving younger kids, you can slice the grapes into smaller, bite-sized pieces before adding them to the salad.

-TIP: Make sure your cream cheese is at room temperature to ensure you don’t end up with lumps in your dressing.
+- Make sure the cream cheese is at room temperature so it blends smoothly without leaving lumps in the dressing.

 Comments